 The General Fund pays for core services such as public safety, community development, parks and public works, library, and other services.
 The revenue used to pay for these services comes primarily from local taxes such as property tax, sales tax, transient occupancy tax, franchise fees, licenses and permits, Town services, fines and forfeitures, and a variety of other sources.
-As illustrated in the chart below, the majority of General Fund revenue supports the services provided by Police, Parks and Public Works, Community Development, and Library.
+As illustrated in the chart below, the majority of General Fund revenue supports the services provided by Police, Parks and Public Works, Community Development, and Library Departments.

-General Fund revenue is estimated at \$41.3 million in the FY 2021/22 Proposed Budget, excluding debt service, ARPA receipt, restricted pension trust activity, and fund transfers.
-This is an increase of \$0.7 million (1.8%) when compared to the FY 2020/21 Adjusted Budget adopted with the Mid-Year Review and a 1.2% increase when compared to FY 2019/20 actuals.
-While Vehicle License Fee (VLF) backfill property tax, Franchise Fees, Sales Tax, and Transient Occupancy Tax are projected to increase, it is important to note that these increases are from significantly lower bases due to COVID.
-Property tax is expected to increase but this increase is attributable to more favorable Educational Revenue Augmentation Fund (ERAF) distributions.
-Revenues from Licenses and Permits is expected to decrease due to lower anticipated land use development and construction.
+General Fund revenue is estimated at \$44.5 million in the FY 2022/23 Proposed Budget, excluding debt service, ARPA receipt, restricted pension trust activity, and fund transfers.
+This is an increase of \$1.2 million (3%) when compared to the FY 2021/22 estimated revenue and a 0.01% increase when compared to FY 2020/21 actuals.
+While Property Taxes, Vehicle License Fee (VLF) backfill property tax, Sales Tax, and Transient Occupancy Tax are projected to increase, it is important to note that projected Sales Tax revenue is just now returning to FY 2018/19 levels and TOT revenue projections are still \$1.1 million below FY 2018/19 levels.
+Anticipated increases in Property Tax are primarily attributable to more favorable projections of Educational Revenue Augmentation Fund (ERAFF) distributions.
+Revenues from Licenses and Permits are expected to decrease.

-The Town's General Fund operating budget expenditures for FY 2021/22 are projected to be \$43.5 million which is a slight \$0.2 million increase compared to the prior year's Adjusted Budget (excluding fund transfers, \$4.5 million payment to CalPERS in FY 2020/21, Council Approved ARPA grants and rent forgiveness, Pension Trust Fund activities, and debt service).
-Compared to the FY 2019/20 actuals, proposed operating expenditures are a 9.1% increase.
-The increase in FY 2021/22 is primarily attributable to merit step increases, employee promotions, and increased pension costs.
+The Town's General Fund operating budget expenditures for FY 2022/23 are projected to be \$45.4 million which is a slight \$0.2 million increase compared to the prior year's Adjusted Budget (excluding fund transfers, Council Approved ARPA grants and rent forgiveness, Pension Trust Fund activities, and debt service).
+Compared to the FY 2020/21 actuals, proposed operating expenditures are a 13.8% increase.
+The increase in FY 2022/23 is primarily attributable to merit step increases, employee promotions, development of three new positions, and increased pension costs.
 Other components of the expenditures include grants and awards, internal service charges, operating expenses for supplies and services, and debt service.
-The delivery of Town services is highly dependent on a talented and skilled labor, which makes up 68.7% of budgeted General Fund expenditures for FY 2021/22.
+The delivery of Town services is highly dependent on a talented and skilled labor, which makes up 66.1% of budgeted General Fund expenditures for FY 2022/23.